SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCurrency/GetValue.md

 so.topic: reference
 ---

-Get the name of the Currency.
+Get the name of the NSCurrency.

 **Returns:** String